 Seremban is a city about 45 minutes from Kuala Lumpur, the capital of Malaysia.
 One of the most well-known food is the flaky baked BBQ pork buns – Seremban Siew Pau ‘芙蓉烧包’.
 Unlike its fluffy bun cousin, these have a buttery flaky crust that is baked to perfection with a sweet and savory filling.
 It was a big hit for afternoon treats when I was a kid.
 Almost every franchise store had a long line of customers waiting as soon as the oven starts heating.

 What makes these Siew Pau so special?
 It’s in the crust and filling.
 The crust is made from a combination of 2 types of dough: water and oil.
-They are normally filled with meat and peas that were cooked down with sauces to create the sweet and savory taste.
+They are normally filled with meat and peas that were cooked down with sauces to create a sweet and savory taste.

 How to make Baked BBQ Buns – Siew Pau